Minlync/sweetielife2/readme.md

+This is a final school project for class MMP350 (advanced website design).
+The original intention of our team to create a sweetie life website aims to instruct pastry lovers on how to create delicate and delicious pastries from all over the world.
+In my role in this project, I was the coding manager and design manager.
+I was responsible for creating cohesive and visually attractive front-end designs including the website user interface, logo design, color scheme, responsive site, and CSS.
+I love how colors and font can completely transform a website into something beautiful and inspiring.
+Vivid imagery and a fresh layout can help our website to deliver our intention effectively.
+I love the process of debugging and testing.
+It helped me strengthen my coding skill.

 # Eleventy Sass Starter

 > This is a minimal eleventy starter designed to have a similar structure to a basic web site.
 The repo owes a big thanks to Stephanie Eckles's [Smol Eleventy Starter](https://github.com/5t3ph/smol-11ty-starter) and [11ty Sass Skeleton](https://github.com/5t3ph/11ty-sass-skeleton) repositories.